somaproject/acqboard/docs/hardware/hardware.rst

 For each channel we have four bits of state: the three for PGA state and one for HPF state.
-We use a cascaded array of shift registers (figure :latex:`ref{shiftreg_schematic}`) to propagate these settins from the FPGA to the actual analog components.
+We use a cascaded array of shift registers (figure :latex:`ref{shiftreg_schematic}`) to propagate these settings from the FPGA to the actual analog components.

 Input Anti-Aliasing Filter
 ----------------------------------------

-To achieve filtering we use an eight-pole bessel filter in a multiple feedback configuration (figure :latex:`ref{aafilter_schematic}`) , implemented via low-noise JFET quad op-amp AD8513AR :bibcite:`analog_devices_AD8513_2009`.
+To achieve filtering we use an eight-pole Bessel filter in a multiple feedback configuration (figure :latex:`ref{aafilter_schematic}`) , implemented via low-noise JFET quad op-amp AD8513AR :bibcite:`analog_devices_AD8513_2009`.